 Besides being a dessert café, Unas is also a tea salon (serving milk tea for 6.500 Won, or 5 Euros), as well as a baking classroom that proudly displays cooking books such as „Unas Baking Class“.

 This multifunctional and elegantly decorated place is located on the second floor of the SB Tower, near Dosan Park.
 They do not open on Mondays.

 Closest metro station: Apgujeong Station, Exit 3

 Working hours: 12:00-20:30 (until 21:30 on Saturday and Sunday)

 If you haven’t found what you were looking for in the first six items of the seven best Korean desserts to try in Seoul, you might want to head to Passion5 (or Fashion5, how Google Maps like to call this place).

 Korean fine dessert emporium in Itaewon features more than 300 modern desserts!
 If you have a hard time choosing a cake in some regular cake-shop, prepare to be torn by choices in this sweet mastodon!

-The entrance to the building adorned with gigantic black chandelier is already impressive.
-But when you see the display of colors, shapes and textures in the dessert area, you will not want to leave!
+The entrance to the building adorned with a gigantic black chandelier is already impressive.
+But when you see the display of colors, shapes, and textures in the dessert area, you will not want to leave!